analogdevicesinc/Pixelpulse2/README.md

 * Linux - Build from source (below)
 #### Advanced

-To build from source on any platform, you need to install a C++ compiler toolchain, collect the build dependencies, setup your build environmBnt, and compile the project.
+To build from source on any platform, you need to install a C++ compiler toolchain, collect the build dependencies, setup your build environment, and compile the project.

 If you have not built packages from source before, this is ill-advised.
 * Build and install libsmu (https://github.com/analogdevicesinc/libsmu)